Best FFP Scope: Top First Focal Plane Scopes

 Flaws worth noting

-One thing that our testers didn’t like was the fact that the scope rings were higher than expected.
-This can be a problem depending on your mounting configuration and accessory set-up.
+One thing I didn’t like was the fact that the scope rings were higher than expected.
+This can be a problem depending on your mounting configuration and accessory setup.

-You can certainly swap the rings for lower-profile options to get the scope positioned to you needs, and at this price point it’s not a shocking shortcoming, but worth noting if you’re super budget focused.
-Also, our testers did note that this scope may not hold up as well as more proven brands over time due to the general build quality.
+You can certainly swap the rings for lower-profile options to get the scope positioned to your needs, and at this price point, it’s not a shocking shortcoming, but worth noting if you’re super budget focused.
+Also, this scope may not hold up as well as more proven brands over time due to the general build quality.

-Our testers reported no problems, but it’s unclear how much time you’ll need to spend re-calibrating the zero on the Monstrum over time.
-Overall, this is a lot of bang for your buck.
+I encountered no problems, but it’s unclear how much time you’ll need to spend re-calibrating the zero on the Monstrum over time.
+Overall, this is a lot of bang for your buck if working with limited funds.

 Pros